palautatan/biohazardCleanUp/README.md

 # captureRogueFiles.py
 > takes files named by patterns and categorizes them into folder

+> helpful when you forgot to put your output into folders

+> sounds like a stupid mistake, but if you don't want to rerun your code, this is your fix

 > script usage:
 1. change the list "criteria" to reflect patterns you want to find /